 - The AuthPoint group to add the users to

 After you add a group sync, AuthPoint syncs with your Azure AD database at the next synchronization interval and creates an AuthPoint user account for each user identified by the group sync.
 If the group sync returns more users than you have available AuthPoint licenses, the sync only creates as many users as your license supports.

-Users that do not have a name, user name, and email address are not included in the synchronization.
+Users that do not have a first name, user name, and email address are not included in the synchronization.

 To create a group sync for Azure AD groups: